 Highway to Silence

-Solicited in 2011 by a world-leader in the polymer industry, we agreed to bring the promotion and production of noise barriers based on recycled PVC to the next level.
+Solicited in 2011 by a world-leader in the polymer industry, we agreed to take the PVC noise barriers unit to the next level: noise barriers based on recycled plastics (PVC).

-Highlight was a major railway project in 2015 with 60.000 sqm of PVC noise barriers rolled out along several HST tracks in France.
-An important breakthrough for plastics, compared to more conventional materials like concrete or aluminium .
+Highlight was a major railway project in 2015: 60.000 sqm of PVC noise barriers were rolled out along several HST tracks in France.
+An important breakthrough for plastics in this field, for sure when compared to more conventional barriers like concrete or aluminium .

-Despite years of presentable success, the board decided to reserve the recycled PVC compound entirely for the production of key products: extruding PVC window profiles.
+Despite years of presentable success, the board decided to reserve all recycled PVC compound entirely for the production of core products.

-After all, the noise-program had served its purpose: promoting low-carbon plastics.
-The business unit was about to be put to sleep, the supply chain was in danger.
+After all, the noise-program had served its purpose, promoting low-carbon plastics.
+The business unit was about to be put to sleep, the entire supply chain was in danger.

-An emergency scenario was rolled out to secure business in progress and many projects in the pipeline.
+I had to find a solution for dealers, contractors and designers.
+An emergency scenario was rolled out in order to secure business in progress and projects in the pipeline.

-We came across an alternative product that would serve all stakeholders and actors active in the field.
-A meeting was set up with an Italian company, NOISE Srl., manufacturer of LE DIFESE: PVC noise barriers.
+Luckily, I came across an alternative that would help out most stakeholders in the field of low-carbon barriers.
+A meeting was set up with NOISE Srl., Italian manufacturer of Le Difese noise barriers, also based on recycled plastics.

-The supply of sustainable plastic noise barriers had been restored for all historic partners: a direct link had been established between manufacturer, investor and designer.
+The supply of sustainable plastic noise barriers had been restored: a direct link between manufacturer, investors and designers had been re-established.

 Noise Block Projects was born.